A 10-day itinerary gives a glimpse into the country’s diverse cultural landscapes and remnants of decades of conflicts.

 Day 9 Katha

-Katha is a small town, easily spend a relaxed day by enjoying the riverfront walk and chatting with locals in the market.
-I spent most of my time in teahouse filling journals.
+Katha is a small town, easily spent a relaxed day by enjoying the riverfront walk and chatting with locals in the market.
+I spent most of my time in the teahouse filling journals.
 It’s the best way to end my short trip to Myanmar.

-Another way to explore outskirt of Katha is by renting a bicycle from Katha hotel.
+Another way to explore the outskirts of Katha is by renting a bicycle from the Katha hotel.

 More days?

 Bhamao is on the Irrawaddy riverbank in the state of Kachin.
-The only flight from cities or ferry/fast boat go to Bhamao.
-The ruins of Sampanago, ancient Shan Kingdom still can be seemed.
+The only flight from cities or ferry/fast boat goes to Bhamao.
+The ruins of Sampanago, the ancient Shan Kingdom, can still be seen.

 Check Inland Water Transport